 This small medieval market town surrounded by beautiful Shropshire countryside nestles at one end of the famous Wenlock Edge.
 It is a fascinating place to stay with its 12th Century Priory remains and 16th Century Guildhall, winding streets, half-timbered buildings and limestone cottages.
 There is an interesting mixture of small shops and regular open markets where you can buy fresh farm produce and delicious homemade cakes and preserves.
 Enjoy good food and real ale at the pubs, restaurants and tea shops and wander round the museum where you will find reference to Wenlock's most famous son Dr William Penny Brookes, who inspired the modern Olympic movement.

-Much Wenlock hosts a lively and popular calendar of events throughout the year including the Poetry Festival, Festival at the Edge, Much Wenlock Festival (biennial), Olympian Games and Live Arts Festival.
+Much Wenlock hosts a lively and popular calendar of events throughout the year including the Much Wenlock Festival (biennial), Olympian Games and Live Arts Festival.

-The Edge Arts Centre and Sports Centre located at the William Brookes School, newly opened in 2010, offers a programme of film, drama and music, a superb six-lane swimming pool and gym facilities.
+The Edge Arts Centre and Sports Centre located at the William Brookes School, offers a programme of film and entertainment, a superb six-lane swimming pool and gym facilities.

 If you enjoy walking or cycling there are a large number of circular routes from the town through the beautiful Wenlock Edge countryside.